naziamoff/gdrive-uploader/README.md

 ## Technologies Used

 - Docker (for easy setup and deployment)
-- Google Drive API (for uploading and viewing files)
+- Google Drive API (for uploading files)
 - PostgreSQL (for storing data related to file uploads)
 - NestJS (for building the backend API)
 - TypeScript (for type-safe development in both the backend and frontend)